nfdi4plants/nfdi4plants.knowledgebase/src/docs/CONTRIBUTING.md

   - to sidebar elements
   - to images

-## Markdown to HTML Rendering Rules
+### Markdown to HTML Rendering Rules

-Every markdown document stored in `/nfdi4plants.knowledgebase/src/docs` or any subfolder (except `_ignored`) will be rendered to html and become publicly available once pushed to the main repository.
+Every markdown document with the YAML key `layout: docs` stored in `/nfdi4plants.knowledgebase/src/docs` or any subfolder (except `_ignored`) will be rendered to html and become publicly available once pushed to the main repository.

 ### Ignored Content